College Essay Writing Workshop

 “I have no clue what I was doing for my personal statement.
 After the workshop, I have learned so many strategies, outlines, and tips to help me.
 In fact, I felt like I have learned so much from the teachers and my peers.
 I have come to appreciate the process.
 Ms. Courtney has helped me see this as a journey and process: analyzing, brainstorming, and reflecting through high school and life.
 I can’t believe I completed 3 main common application essay topics, the application form, as well as a few short supplemental essays within 5 weeks.
 In addition, the counselors reviewed and talked to me frequently and provided individual advice and guidance.
 The session was extremely helpful, as teachers and the counselors identified the problems in my application immediately and it helped me quickly focus on the areas I need to improve.” – from a senior who attended the July Workshop

-1. Essays – kicking off College Application Essays and Process in the summer time
+2. Essays – kicking off College Application Essays and Forms in the Summer

 It is time consuming to write an essay, and an important essay like Common Application Essay.
 We provided writing workshop over the summer for seniors to start brainstorming, drafting, and writing.
 By September, students could have the main common application essay and short supplemental essays (draft) done before school starts.
 Our students have successfully completed the drafts, and would start editing them in September and October.